should work in groups or pairs. This will encourage discussion during

 1. Mr. Anderson realizes that he can remove 2 rocks from each

-side of the scale and still have a balanced scale.
+side of the pan balance and still have a balanced pan balance.
 This leaves him with

 2. Then, Mr. Anderson realizes that he can remove a crate from

-each side of the scale and still remain balanced.
+each side of the pan balance and still remain balanced.
 This leaves him with

 Students can represent these situations algebraically.
 Use boxes instead of x's:

 2 + 2 = + 4

 Students can remove boxes and numbers just as they did on the pan balance.
 Teachers often give students manipulatives and expect them to